 - 2 carrots

-- 1 tbsp oregano (Mexican if you have it)
+- 1 tbsp oregano (Mexican oregano if you have it)

 - Grate or finely chop the cabbage, onion and carrots.

-- Pack the mixture into a jar for fermentation leaving at least 2″ of headroom (for bubbling.)
+- Pack the mixture into a jar or two jars for fermentation leaving at least 1-inch of headroom (for bubbling.)
 Use a spoon to really press all the cabbage into the jars so that there are no air bubbles.

 - If the cabbage hasn’t released enough liquid to completely submerge the vegetables, then leave it for 4-12 hours, and press again.
-If there still isn’t enough liquid, then add a bit of purified water.
-The goal is to make sure the cabbage is kept away from air.
+If it still hasn’t released enough liquid, then add a bit of purified water.
+The goal is to make sure the cabbage is kept under the liquid.

 - Place the jar somewhere cool and dark to ferment.

-- To make sure that your fermenting vegetables aren’t exposed to air, use either fido jars or a mason jar with an airlock.
+- To make sure that the vegetables aren’t exposed to air, use either fido jars or a mason jar with an airlock (affiliate links).
 Alternatively, use a crock or a mason jar with a weight to keep the vegetables below the brine.